 Complementary Technologies: Due to increased internet access in all regions throughout Uganda, the use of complementary technologies is growing.
 This includes the use of “Internet of Things” devices and services, and industrial internet-connected devices.
 Internet-connected devices and services supporting the agriculture sector have particularly significant growth potential in Uganda.

 Exporting telecommunication hardware offers the best prospects within the sector.
-The following products are in high demand in Uganda: cellular and wireless telephone systems, data transmission equipment, fiber optic equipment, trunked mobile phone systems, switches and routers, wireless access equipment, voice over internet telephone, VSAT, computers, and peripherals.
+The following products are in high demand in Uganda: cellular and wireless telephone systems, data transmission equipment, fiber optic equipment, trunked mobile phone systems, switches and routers, wireless access equipment, construction of ICT/BPO park, voice over internet telephone, VSAT, computers, and peripherals.